johannschopplich/nuxt-api-party/docs/guides/openapi-integration.md

 ## Using the Types

 For most use cases, no further configuration is needed.
 Nuxt API Party uses the generated types to infer correct types automatically when [`useFetch`-like](/api/use-fetch-like) and [`$fetch`-like](/api/dollarfetch-like) composables are used.

-However, you may want to leverage type information in additional ways.

 ### Extract Schema Types